Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Adam's Single Soft — Best Premium

-The Adam's Single Soft is the most luxurious towel we tested — an ultra-plush 600 GSM single-sided pile that's fully edgeless and impossibly soft.
+The Adam's Single Soft is the most luxurious towel we rank — an ultra-plush 600 GSM single-sided pile that's fully edgeless and impossibly soft.
 It's overkill for daily wipe-downs, but for final buffing on a coated show car or removing ceramic coating residue, nothing else on this list feels as safe against delicate paint.

 Pros: Ultra-plush 600 GSM; fully edgeless; superbly soft; ideal for coatings.